oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_os_management_managed_instance_group_actions_module.rst

 - Perform actions on a ManagedInstanceGroup resource in Oracle Cloud Infrastructure
 - For *action=attach_managed_instance*, adds a Managed Instance to a Managed Instance Group.
 After the Managed Instance has been added, then operations can be performed on the Managed Instance Group which will then apply to all Managed Instances in the group.
+- For *action=change_compartment*, moves a resource into a different compartment.
+When provided, If-Match is checked against ETag values of the resource.
 - For *action=detach_managed_instance*, removes a Managed Instance from a Managed Instance Group.